 Dick has 30 years of experience in nonprofit management and civic affairs.
 Before coming to the Foundation, he held senior staff positions at the Society for the Protection of New Hampshire Forests and the Monadnock Conservancy.
 He has served on numerous nonprofit boards and public commissions, including several Gubernatorial appointments.

-Dick currently serves as a board member of the Center for Effective Philanthropy and Community Foundations Leading Change (CF Leads) organization.
-He is also the founder and chair of the Community Foundation Opportunity Network (CFON).
+Dick currently serves as a board member of the Center for Effective Philanthropy (CEP) and is founder and chair of the Community Foundation Opportunity Network (CFON).
+He is past chair of CF Leads.

 Dick has written and lectured widely on community philanthropy, civic life, and the connections between people and the places they live.
 His work has been published in books, book chapters, magazines, and journals.
 He has been recognized with awards from the Environmental Protection Agency, the State of New Hampshire, and Plymouth State University, and has repeatedly been named as one of the state’s most influential people by leading NH business publications.